Rycona/FF6-BC-Scouter/README.md

 TO USE
 -----------------------------------------
+- Install the FF6Menu.ttf in the Fonts folder to your Font directory
-- Use with the BizHawk SNES Emulator (Tested with BizHawk v2.5.2)
+- Use with the BizHawk SNES Emulator (Tested with BizHawk v2.5.2/v2.6)
 - Keep all scripts together in the same folder
 - Load only 'FF6BC Scouter.lua' from the folder